 The Traffic Division is committed to enhancing traffic safety for our community through education, enforcement and engineering.

-The Reno Police Department's Traffic Division is comprised of 25 sworn officers which consists of: 1 Lieutenant, 2 Sergeants, 12 motorcycle officers, 6 crash investigators, 2 DUI officers, and 2 Detectives.
+The Reno Police Department's Traffic Division is comprised of 28 sworn officers which consists of: Lieutenant Stallcop, Sergeants Bradley and Blount along with 13 motorcycle officers, 6 crash investigators, 4 DUI officers, and 2 Detectives.

-Under the direction of the traffic lieutenant, the traffic sergeants supervise traffic crash investigations, enforcement activities, grant operations and service requests from the public.
-The twelve officers assigned as motorcycle officers are responsible for enforcing traffic laws, identifying high crash locations within the City of Reno, and working proactively to reduce crashes and traffic fatalities.
+As part of the Support Services Division, under the direction of the traffic lieutenant, the traffic sergeants supervise traffic crash investigations, enforcement activities, grant operations and service requests from the public.
+The thirteen officers assigned as motorcycle officers are responsible for enforcing traffic laws, identifying high crash locations within the City of Reno, and working proactively to reduce crashes and traffic fatalities.
 These officers must pass an intensive 80-hour motorcycle training course, as well as a 240-hour Field Training Program.
 Additionally, motor officers are an important part of the City's special events, due to their maneuverability in heavily congested areas and traffic control experience.
 Many of our traffic officers have collateral duties including firearms instruction, defensive tactics instruction, and SWAT.
-Motorcycle officers and crash investigators are assigned to work both day and swing shifts covering the hours of 6:00 AM - Midnight.
+Motorcycle officers and crash investigators are assigned to work both day and swing shifts covering the hours of 6:00 AM - 11:00 PM.

 Six crash investigators are assigned to investigate property, injury, and fatal traffic crashes, including hit-and-run crashes.
 They drive vehicles equipped with specialty equipment for the investigation of crashes.